wellspringcp/wellspring/01-principles/01-principles-apologia.md

 These symbolic paraphernalia are not intended to imply any collectivist/tribal/nationalist cohesion among individuals but rather to serve as exhortations to the exact opposite.
 Whereas other polities use mottos, watchwords, anthems, flags, coats of arms, national animals and so on to engender a sense of shared stake in the population, we use these elements to assert the individualist nature of our values and to encourage people to reject collectivist cultural maypoles.

+- *ReNoDem*: The American founding fathers omitted an explicit statement that the US Constitution was designed specifically to resist Democracy, and this negligence left the door open for the US Republic to be broken down into a Democracy.
 - *Magnificata*: We chose this name because we didn't want to overload the word "magna" in search engine results - ideally, people should easily be able to find information about the magna carta without dealing with overloaded results.
+- *GrInt*: It is important to explicitly put down arguments that the legislature is supposed to be passing new laws for their own sake.
+Legislative stagnation is a value; not a dysvalue.
+- *Sictember*: Tyranny is not to be born with longsuffering.
+- *RaNO*: Leave no room for arguments that conflate rights with benefits.

+The last few holidays (Exis, ReGRe and EIConI) assert positive philosophical arguments which, being included in the body of the text, leave paltry room for certain destructive philosophies to gain purchase in any discussion of the "meaning" of the text.

 ## Rights